sentient-agi/ROMA/docs/SETUP.md

 ${S3_MOUNT_DIR}/project_123/binance/price_data_1642567890.parquet
 ```

-Make sure that S3_MOUNT_DIR is universal across all platform as absolute path so the path of the files would be consistent.
+Make sure that S3_MOUNT_DIR is universal across all platforms as an absolute path so the path of the files would be consistent.

 **Perfect data consistency with zero configuration overhead!**